 Although active duty servicemembers continue to receive their pay, some military families face financial strain due to the coronavirus.
-We have resources that can help.
+The CFPB has resources that can help.

 Here's what we’ve been doing over the past year to help military families plan for their next financial journey.

 The Office of Servicemember Affairs’ annual report is a review of the CFPB’s work over the past year in fulfilling our duty to help military families.